Grassfarming

 of vitamin E. But as you can see by the graph below, it doesn't come close

 to the bounty of vitamin E that chickens glean from fresh pasture.
-This
+This vitamin

-30 percent more vitamin E than the kind you buy in the supermarket.
+more vitamin E than the kind you buy in the supermarket.

 (Lopez-Bote et al, "Effect